“As Waldorf teachers,

 How can anyone take Rudolf Steiner seriously?
 It’s a puzzle.
 I’d like to think that most Waldorf faculty members — and, indeed, most Anthroposophists at large — have not carefully read many of Steiner’s books and lectures.
 Their devotion to Steiner's teachings, then, would be easy to comprehend, if irresponsible.
 They would have been exposed to only a pleasant, possibly expurgated sampling of Steinerthought.
 But I know that at least some Steiner devotees are thoroughly conversant with his doctrines, even the most far-out.
 They have studied, they have considered, and yet they believe.
 How can this be?

 The puzzle is sadly easy to solve.
 A choice is presented: the mundane, or the miraculous: the ordinary, or the extraordinary.
-It’s not surprising that many individuals prefer the the miraculous and extraordinary, dazzling stuff that seems to hold out an immense promise.
+It’s not surprising that many individuals prefer the miraculous and extraordinary, dazzling stuff that seems to hold out an immense promise.
 Vast numbers of humans seek this promise.
 Few of them join Steiner’s small sect; they find other, larger movements to satisfy their mystic yearnings.
 But our focus here is on Steinerism, which is dangerous in itself, and which provides a case study in the spurious satisfaction of a profound human desire.

 The nub is faith.
 What Steiner taught is utterly implausible, to rational minds.
 But he wasn’t addressing our rationality — he was addressing our dreams, our longings, our fears.
-Like innumerable other self-appointed seers, he spoke precisely to our irrational nature, which unfortunately is far closer to the core of our being than is our thin, upper layer of logic.
+Like innumerable other self-designated seers, he spoke precisely to our irrational nature, which unfortunately is far closer to the core of our being than is our thin, upper layer of logic.
 He struck deep, boring in on our immemorial, urgent rebellion against the limitations and sorrows of mortality.

 And, cleverly, Steiner made gestures toward reason and science.
 Don't believe what I say, he told his followers.
 Check, test.
 Use your own capacities to confirm what I have said.
 But the capacity required is clairvoyance, which does not exist.
 So faith is all his followers finally have — faith and, perhaps, self-deception, if they convince themselves that they, like their leader, possess clairvoyant powers.